nimeth5482-wq/Logic-Gate-Glow-Privacy/PRIVACY_POLICY.md

 Because the Game does not provide accounts or upload local save data to our servers, we cannot remotely identify or delete local game data.
 You can delete it through **Android Settings > Apps > Logic Gate Glow Lab > Storage > Clear storage**, or by uninstalling the Game.

-## Children's Privacy

-The Game is not directed to children under 13.
-We do not knowingly collect personal information directly from children.
-If you believe a child has provided personal information through a third-party service used by the Game, contact us so we can help direct the request to the appropriate provider.

 ## International Users

 Advertising providers may process information in countries other than the country where you live.
 Their privacy policies describe the safeguards and legal bases they use for international processing.